templado/documentation/src/migrate/templado4.md

 This concept turned out to be rather impractical, hard to understand and limiting in practical use, so for Templado 5, the concept of a snippet being different from an HTML document got dropped.
 Everything is now a `Document`, regardless whether it represents a complete HTML structure or merely a fragment.

-Accordingly, throught a code base using Templado 4, all type declarations need to get changed from `HTML` or `Snippet` to `Document`.
+Accordingly, throughout a code base using Templado 4, all type declarations need to get changed from `HTML` or `Snippet` to `Document`.

 #### Migrating Snippets